UTHSCSA DENTAL SCHOOL

 The Evidence-Based Practice Program is also responsible for providing the Research Methodology Course (INTD 5090) to the advanced education residents.
 This 30-hour course prepares residents in Prosthodontics, Endodontics, Radiology, Orthodontics and Periodontics for their master’s research and critical literature reviews.
 It also provides 6 hours of instruction in Evidence-Based Practice concepts.

-CAT Library: The EBP Program includes an online searchable Critically Appraised Topics (CATs) Library that provides evidence-based answers to common clinical problems.
+CAT Library: The EBP Program includes an online searchable, over 600 Critically Appraised Topics (CATs) Library that provides evidence-based answers to common clinical problems.
 A component of the student’s education is writing and updating the online Critically Appraised Topics.
 This online evidence-based resource is open to the public and for practitioner continuing education credit.

 Facilities: The program offices and PubMed Learning Lab are located in Rooms 4.280R & 4.278R of the Dental School.
 The new PubMed Learning Lab is supported by our NIH R-25 Education Research Grant and the Dental Dean’s Critical Needs Fund.

 Funding and Resources: The EBP teaching program is state supported; however, a 4-year $648,000 NIH R-25 Education Research Grant supports the evaluation component of the program.